 Time Limits for Bringing a Lawsuit in Oregon

 Oregon, like every other state, has laws that limit the timeframe in which you may file a lawsuit.
 These restrictions are called “statutes of limitations,” and they vary based on the type of case you're filing.
-Oregon has some of the most generous time windows in the country.
-The relevant deadlines for car accident lawsuits are:
+The relevant deadlines for car accident lawsuits in Oregon are:

-- ten years after the accident for filing a personal injury lawsuit (Or.
-Rev. Stat. § 12.115)
+- two years after the accident for filing a personal injury lawsuit (Or.
+Rev. Stat. § 12.110)